 Many health problems can lead to hypovolemic shock.
 A doctor will diagnose a patient with the issue once an individual loses 20% or more of their blood volume.
 Hypovolemic shock is a medical emergency that is difficult to diagnose and treat.
 It can result in organ failure.

 The most noticeable symptom at this stage is skin that appears pale.
 The person may also experience sudden anxiety.

-By stage 3, a person with hypovolemic shock will have 30 to 40 percent, or 1500 to 2000 ml, blood loss.
+By stage 3, a person with hypovolemic shock will have lost more than 40% of their blood.

-The top number or systolic pressure of their blood pressure will be 100 mm Hg or lower.
+The systolic pressure, or top number, of their blood pressure, will be 100 millimeters of mercury (mm Hg) or lower.
 Their heart rate will increase to over 120 beats per minute (bpm).
-They will also have a rapid breathing rate of over 30 breaths per minute.
+They will also have a rapid breathing rate of more than 30 breaths per minute.

 They will begin to experience mental distress, including anxiety and agitation.
-The skin will be pale and cold, and they will begin sweating.
+Their skin will be pale and cold, and they will begin sweating.
 They will have a weak pulse but an extremely rapid heart rate.

 - drifting in and out of consciousness